 An act of kindness has reunited three works by Adnyamathanha artist David Ryan with his ancestors, and sparked a journey of reconciliation.

-The Ryan family, of Port Augusta, were shocked when they received a call asking if they wanted some of their great uncle's work back.
+The Ryan family, of Port Augusta, at the head of Spencer Gulf in South Australia, were shocked when they received a call asking if they wanted some of their great uncle's work back.

 Mr Ryan was renowned for his skills using Adnyamathanha carving techniques to create intricate wooden artworks, many of which are in the South Australian Museum.

 His great niece Cynthia Webster (née Ryan) said she thought all of his works were already in the museum and "never dreamed" more were out there.

 The works - a snake, a shield and a boomerang - had been painstakingly carved out of wood by Mr Ryan and traded to Jackie Whyte at Burr Well, now Depot Springs, in the 1930s for extra food.

 Ms Whyte wound up with quite a collection of Mr Ryan's works and, though she donated many of them to the South Australian Museum, she gifted three to Jenny Whiting's parents which, eventually, passed into her possession.

 Ms Whiting had always loved the pieces and, in trying to find out more about them, contacted Jared Thomas - William and Margaret Geary research fellow of Aboriginal and Torres Strait Islander material culture and art at South Australian Museum and University of South Australia - who had curated the Museum's Yurtu Ardla exhibition in 2019 that featured Mr Ryan's work.

 Dr Thomas pointed her in the direction of the Ryan family and she realised then what she wanted to do.